Shine a little light

 I was in the sculpture program and Virginia Commonwealth University School of the Arts when I fell in love with jewelry-making and made it my focus.
 I also studied design, drawing, oil painting, Spanish, creative writing, and hand-building ceramics.
 I was graduated with a Bachelor of Fine Arts degree in December 1985.
 After graduation I continued with self-education, learning additional painting media, wire sculpture jewelry, various crafts, and more.

-For the past decade and more, Robyn wrote about crystal meanings, as well as made and sold handmade sculpted wire jewelry on her former website.
+For the past decade and more, I wrote about crystal meanings, as well as made and sold handmade sculpted wire jewelry on my former website.
 After hand injuries from making that jewelry and three surgeries, Robyn does not have the same hand strength and precision necessary to make jewelry.
 She still has a vital interest in crystals, though.